-Pedestrian bridges will be constructed at the Police Memorial and at Jackson Hill to provide greater accessibility to Buffalo Bayou Park.
+Pedestrian bridges have been constructed at the Police Memorial and at Jackson Hill to provide greater accessibility to Buffalo Bayou Park.

-The Harris County Flood Control District is restoring the bayou’s channel conveyance capacity and banks along Buffalo Bayou Park.
+The Harris County Flood Control District restores the bayou’s channel conveyance capacity and banks along Buffalo Bayou Park.

-Working in seven phases, the $5 million project will include removing silt and re-grading the bayou’s slopes to reduce erosion.
+Working in seven phases (between Shepherd Drive and Sabine Street), the $5 million project includes removing silt and re-grading the bayou’s slopes to reduce erosion.
 Gentle slopes will be created on the inside bends of the bayou and graded that can serve as launch areas for canoes and kayaks.
 Invasive vegetation species will be cleared to allow for the removal of sediment and promote a healthier native ecosystem.
 The project will enhance the bayou’s ability to maintain itself naturally while preserving existing high quality trees and reintroducing native trees and vegetation.

 Working in conjunction with the site’s topography and predicated on a strong maintenance plan, landscaping of the park’s entire 160 acres will restore diversity and balance to the terrain.

-Under the leadership of SWA Group and Boston’s Reed Hilderbrand, and through a partnership with Katy Prairie Conservancy, Buffalo Bayou Buffalo Bayou Partnership will reintroduce native landscapes to restore diversity to the park’s riparian edge and in wetlands, rambles, woodlands, meadows, lawns and special perennial gardens.
+Under the leadership of SWA Group and Boston’s Reed Hilderbrand, and through a partnership with Katy Prairie Conservancy, Buffalo Bayou Partnership will reintroduce native landscapes to restore diversity to the park’s riparian edge and in wetlands, rambles, woodlands, meadows, lawns and special perennial gardens.
 Approximately 50 percent of the landscape will be replaced with meadows to improve the habitat and reduce overall maintenance costs.
 The improvements to riparian corridors and wetland gardens will help control erosion while rambles will be restored for the more adventurous walker.
 The park’s topography will be emphasized by creating overlooks, as well as enhanced ravines and outfalls.
 At the most dramatic vista points, shelters will provide shade and seating.
-Improvements to riparian corridors and wetland gardens will help control erosion while rambles will be restored for the more adventurous walker.
 Shaded woodland areas will open up to “outdoor rooms” creating a rhythm of shade and light, cool and warm, quiet and more active spaces.
 Meadows will be beautified with wildflowers and native grasses, and a limited number of high-profile gardens composed of native perennials will accent key park destinations.
 Read about Lost Lake and the Wortham Fountain Area and learn more about our partnership with the Katy Prairie Conservancy.

-Significant enhancements will be made to existing sites such as Eleanor Tinsley Park, Wortham Fountain and the “unofficial” dog park.
-Two new destinations—The Water Works and Lost Lake—will anchor the west and east ends of the park.
+Significant enhancements will be made to Eleanor Tinsley Park, Wortham Fountain and the “unofficial” dog park.
+Two new destinations—The Water Works and Lost Lake—will anchor the east and west ends of the park.

 The Water Works will be the park’s major gateway.